MigleSur/BacDist/README.md

 [Snippy4](https://github.com/tseemann/snippy) doesn't work with python3.
 Python3 should be disabled at that step and Python2 should be available.

+Reference genome should not contain plasmid sequences for the results to be more accurate.
+More than one chromosome in the reference genome is acceptable and can be used if needed.

 ## Setting up the config.yaml file

 In order for the pipeline to run, a configuration file is needed.
 A configuration file requires 4 fields to be present: